A Mindfulness Morning Routine For More Calm

 Notice how you feel when you wake up in the morning all the way up until you leave the house and lunchtime comes around.
 What is it that has made you feel the way you do?
 Without judgment towards yourself, consider how you have landed in the mood you find yourself in.

-You can carry this throughout the day, taking mindful breaks and checking in with yourself by using the breathing exercise in tip number one in from this list.
+You can carry this throughout the day, taking mindful breaks and checking in with yourself by using the breathing exercise in tip number one from this list.
 Listen to your body and your senses.
 Could your sleep have affected the way you feel this morning?
 Could you try to sleep a different way or go to bed at a different time this evening?

 For a stress-free mindful morning routine